 - a.
 Follow steps 1 and 2 above. - b.
-Turn on the circulator from the Hydrolab display menu. - c.
-Lower the Hydrolab over the bridge at the first vertical.
-Position the probes at mid-depth for the vertical. - d.
-Wait for the readings to stabilize and record them on the field sheet. - e.
-Carefully raise the Hydrolab back up and move to the next vertical. - f.
+Lower the meter over the bridge at the first vertical.
+Position the probes at mid-depth for the vertical. - c.
+Wait for the readings to stabilize and record them on the field sheet. - d.
+Carefully raise the meter back up and move to the next vertical. - e.
 Repeat steps c through e until all the verticals have been sampled. - g.
 Remove guard.
 Rinse probes with DI.
 Replace storage cup.